adrianromero/helloiot/README.md

 You need to install the [Java SE 8 JDK](http://www.oracle.com/technetwork/es/java/javase/downloads/index.html) or later version, not the JRE, or the [OpenJDK 8](http://openjdk.java.net/install/) or later.

-Execute HelloIot
+Execute HelloIoT
 ----------------

 Download the latests binaries from [Releases](releases), uncompress to a folder and execute.
-By default HelloIot is configured to be connected to a MQTT broker installed locally, listening on port 1883, with no security configured.
+By default HelloIoT is configured to be connected to a MQTT broker installed locally, listening on port 1883, with no security configured.
 The standard installation of the Mosquitto broker will work.
 In the 'bin' folder there is 'helloiot' script for MacOS and Linux and a 'helloiot.bat' script for Windows.

 ```